 JUSTINE SHARROCK is a journalist and author of Tortured: When Good Soldiers Do Bad Things (Wiley, 2010) about American soldiers who participated in torture Abu Ghraib and Guantanamo.
 She written for publications including Mother Jones, San Francisco magazine, Alternet, Salon, and the San Francisco Chronicle.
 She is a former editor at San Francisco magazine and before that was on the editorial team at Mother Jones.
 Her latest journalistic obsession is the so-called Patriot movement, militias, and right-wing extremists. www.justinesharrock.com

-JULIA FLYNN SILER is a prize-winning journalist and the bestselling author of The House of Mondavi: The Rise and Fall of an American Wine Dynasty.
-She has written for the New York Times and BusinessWeek and is a regular contributor to The Wall Street Journal.
+JULIA FLYNN SILER is a prize-winning journalist and the author of The House of Mondavi: The Rise and Fall of an American Wine Dynasty.
+Her work has appeared in the New York Times,BusinessWeek, and The Wall Street Journal.
 Her first book, The House of Mondavi, was a New York Times bestseller and was honored as a finalist for both a James Beard Foundation award and a Gerald Loeb award for distinguished business reporting.
-Her second book, Lost Kingdom: Hawaii’s Last Queen, the Sugar Kings, and America’s First Imperial Adventure (Atlantic Monthly Press, 2012) is now available in paperback. www.juliaflynnsiler.com
+Her second book, Lost Kingdom: Hawaii’s Last Queen, the Sugar Kings, and America’s First Imperial Adventure (Atlantic Monthly Press, 2012) was a San Francisco Chronicle bestseller and is now available in paperback. www.juliaflynnsiler.com

 LAVINIA SPALDING is the author of Writing Away: A Creative Guide to Awakening the Journal-Writing Traveler (named one of the best travel books of 2009 by the L.A.
 Times) and With a Measure of Grace: the Story and Recipes of a Small Town Restaurant.
 She’s also the editor of the 2011, 2012 & 2013 editions of The Best Women’s Travel Writing.
 A regular contributor to Yoga Journal, she has also contributed to Sunset, the San Francisco Chronicle, Tin House, Inkwell, Post Road, Gadling, and The Best Travel Writing Volume 9, among others.
 She is a co-founder of Weekday Wanderlust, San Francisco’s monthly travel reading series. www.laviniaspalding.com